 Buy My City on Amazon

 Some other fun games that didn't make our top picks for 2 players were Unmatched, Jaipur, and Lost Cities.
 Unmatched is a tactical combat card game with characters like Alice in Wonderland and Bigfoot.
 Jaipur is a goods-trading game with camels.
 Lost Cities is a great introductory card game with some push-your-luck mechanics.

 Heavier Strategy Games for 2 Players

-If you're looking for heavier strategy games that play well with 2 players, we have you covered here as well!
-The following games have a ton of depth and will require 2 to 3 hours to complete.
+If you're looking for heavier strategy board games that play well with 2 players, we've also got you covered!
+From complex card games to puzzly worker placement, these games have a ton of depth and will require 2 to 3 hours to complete.
 Almost any heavy Euro game can be played with just 2 players, but these are our favorites.